ray-project/ray/doc/source/data/loading-data.rst

     .. tab-item:: HuggingFace

-        To convert a 🤗 Dataset to a Ray Datasets, call :func:`~ray.data.from_huggingface`.
+        To convert a HuggingFace Dataset to a Ray Datasets, call :func:`~ray.data.from_huggingface`.
 This function accesses the underlying Arrow table and converts it to a Dataset directly.

         .. warning::
-            :class:`~ray.data.from_huggingface` only supports parallel reads in certain instances, namely for untransformed public 🤗 Datasets.
+            :class:`~ray.data.from_huggingface` only supports parallel reads in certain instances, namely for untransformed public HuggingFace Datasets.
 For those datasets, Ray Data uses `hosted parquet files <https://huggingface.co/docs/datasets-server/parquet#list-parquet-files>`_ to perform a distributed read; otherwise, Ray Data uses a single node read.
-            This behavior shouldn't be an issue with in-memory 🤗 Datasets, but may cause a failure with large memory-mapped 🤗 Datasets.
-Additionally, 🤗 `DatasetDict <https://huggingface.co/docs/datasets/en/package_reference/main_classes#datasets.DatasetDict>`_ and
+            This behavior shouldn't be an issue with in-memory HuggingFace Datasets, but may cause a failure with large memory-mapped HuggingFace Datasets.
+Additionally, HuggingFace `DatasetDict <https://huggingface.co/docs/datasets/en/package_reference/main_classes#datasets.DatasetDict>`_ and
             `IterableDatasetDict <https://huggingface.co/docs/datasets/en/package_reference/main_classes#datasets.IterableDatasetDict>`_
             objects aren't supported.